dexplo/jupyter_to_medium/README.md

 ### Publishing to Medium within a Notebook

-After enabling the extension, open the notebook you wish to publish and select the option `File -> Deploy as -> Medium Post`
+After installation, open the notebook you wish to publish and select the option `File -> Deploy as -> Medium Post`

 ![png](images/menu_option.png)